Selection Process In Government Service

 - The written examination assesses the man’s intellect and the interview test the man himself and the twain shall meet for a proper selection.

 - The weight to be attached to the written examination and the interview, however, would depend on the service for which the recruitment is made e.g in develop, greater weight might be given to performance in written examination whereas, in case of services to which recruitment has to be made from persons of matured personality, interview test may be more effective way to assessing the suitability.

 It has been held that if sufficient number of suitable candidates are not available on the basis of a particular competitive examination, the selection of the candidates for the remaining vacancies should be made on the basis of result of a subsequent examination and not by lowering down the norms of earlier examination and showing favour to any candidate on an extraneous or irrelevant consideration during examination amounts to violation of Article 14 of the constitution.

-Interviews are almost inevitable process of selection.
-The purpose of interview is the discovery of abilities and deficiencies not displayed by the performance in the written examination.
-It is test devised for the assessment of abilities, aptitudes, attainments and accomplishments of the candidate in spheres which have relevance to suitability in the context of responsibilities and duties of the post which he seeks.
+Interviews are an almost inevitable process of selection.
+The purpose of the interview is the discovery of abilities and deficiencies not displayed by the performance in the written examination.
+It is test devised for the assessment of abilities, aptitudes, attainments, and accomplishments of the candidate in spheres which have relevance to suitability in the context of responsibilities and duties of the post which he seeks.

-Both written examination and interview test are accepted as essential features for proper selection.
+Both written examination and interview test are accepted as essential features for proper appointment in public services.